 About Baker College

-Founded in 1911, Baker College is Michigan’s largest, private not-for-profit college and the top private transfer school in the state.
+Founded in 1911, Baker College is a private nonprofit college based in Michigan.
 Baker College has multiple on-ground campus locations and two affiliate sites across the state, as well as an online global campus offering more than 40 academic program options for both undergraduate and graduate degrees.
 Learn more at www.baker.edu.